 This poses some challenges:

-- How can we create this kind of multi-sensory learning experience a in a standard four-hour training session?
+- How can we create this kind of multi-sensory learning experience in a standard four-hour training session?

 - How can we work at depth with a professional’s values, beliefs, skills and competencies?